jeonghanlee/epicsarchiverap/README.md

 In addition, the current build system has significant drawbacks:

-    Requires a specific and recent version of Gradle.
+- Requires a specific and recent version of Gradle.
-    Uses a mix of Gradle styles, making it difficult to understand and maintain.
+- Uses a mix of Gradle styles (Kotlin and Groovy), making it difficult to understand and maintain.
-    Relies on the Gradle wrapper, which prevents standard Gradle build commands from using the system's default version of Gradle.
+- Relies on the Gradle wrapper, which prevents standard Gradle build commands from using the system's default version of Gradle.
+Debian 12 has the version 4.4.1.

-Given these factors and the wider adoption of Maven in EPICS Java applications, migrating to Maven may be a more strategic choice.
+Given these factors and the wider adoption of Maven in the Java applications with the EPICS comunity, migrating to Maven may be a more strategic choice.

-In my opinion, migrating to Tomcat 10 should be a higher priority than building the system.
+In my opinion, migrating to Tomcat 10 should be a higher priority than building the system itself.

 # Cherry-picking, Merging, and manually selected files